solana-labs/solana/book/src/terminology.md

 Storage mining client, stores some part of the ledger enumerated in blocks and submits storage proofs to the chain.
 Not a full-node.

+#### root

+A [block](#block) or [slot](#slot) that has reached maximum [lockout](#lockout) on a validator.
+The root is the highest block that is an ancestor of all active forks on a validator.
+All ancestor blocks of a root are also transitively a root.
+Any block that is not an ancestor or a descendant of the root is considered dead.
+Once 2/3rds stake of validators on the network has set a particular block to root, the block is considered finalized.

 #### runtime

 The component of a [fullnode](#fullnode) responsible for [program](#program)